zognin/tp/docs/UserGuide.md

 ## 6. Disclaimers

+### About Data
+* App starts with seed data if there is no initial data file.
+* If a user edits the JSON file with invalid data, the application will not show any data on startup.

+### About Format
+* For deadlines, 29-12-2021 2400 is considered valid and it will be represented as 30-12-2021 0000 in the application.
+* Prices can be an integer value or a floating point value with **exactly** 2 decimal places.

+### About Index
+* When index is negative, application displays INVALID COMMAND FORMAT rather than index out of bounds as the command format requires users to key in a positive number.

+### About Quantities
-* If the quantity of ingredients or the quantity of the orders has been changed in the JSON file, the application will not automatically reflect the corresponding changes in the inventory.
+* If any quantity field in orders is changed in the JSON file, the application will not automatically reflect the corresponding changes in the inventory.
-* If any quantity attribute has been changed in the JSON such that it exceeds the lower bound 0 or the upper bound 40000, they will be capped off to the respective bounds when the application starts.
+* If the quantity attribute has been changed in a command such that it exceeds the lower bound 0 or the upper bound 40000, they will be capped off to the respective bounds.
 For example, if the quantity has been changed to -30, it will be capped off to 0.
 Likewise, if the quantity has been changed to 50000, it will be capped off to 40000.
+* Ingredient quantity cannot change beyond the min and max cap.
+  (e.g. If the user reaches the upper boundary and tries to increase the quantity further by deleting an existing order that uses the ingredient, the system will allow the deletion but inventory no longer tracks the ingredient properly.)